 Smart Winter Coats

 Unless you’re dealing with a red weather warning then there’s really no reason to keep your outerwear solely practical.
-There’s plenty of coats out there that have a good balance of warmth and style, so you don’t have to throw a bulky puffer jacket on over a suit, and instead you can get your hands on a warm, tailored number that’s great for more formal occasions.
+There’s plenty of coats out there that have a good balance of warmth and style, so you don’t have to throw a bulky puffer jacket on over a suit, instead you can get your hands on a warm, tailored number that’s great for more formal occasions.

-Peacoat for Men
+The Peacoat for Men

 Peacoats started out as standard outerwear for sailors, and quickly expanded to a more commercial audience due to their strong design and unique double breasted style.
-The traditional course twill material changed to softer cotton and wool blends over the years, and their gradual evolution has made them a staple part of menswear.
+The traditional course twill material has changed to softer cotton and wool blends over the years, and their gradual evolution has made them a staple part of menswear.

-Trench Coat for Men
+The Trench Coat for Men

 Trench coats tend to be the best option if you’re looking for something classic, slim fitting and versatile.
 Their long design, neat neckline and clean detailing makes they’re perfect for pairing with anything from a pair of jeans and a T-shirt to a full suit.